edith5959/mycode/README.md

 # mycode (Pilot)

 This is my first repository, one that I have no clue what it will do.
 Purpose is to practice, learn, fail, and succeed with python.
+I want to learn how to version control projects with git.

 ## Getting Started